ZeeeightyASMer/Bookworm/README.md

 IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

 This software, the game, is freeware.
 This game is free for commercial use with the condition that the game is not altered.
+This game is only to be put on a single cartridge (i.e. not a multi-game cartridge).
 This game is free for non-commercial use with the condition that the game is not altered.

 The above means you can sell the unaltered game, on a physical cartridge, if you choose to do so.